jdrichardsappacad/react-2021/week-15/practices/03-react-redux-actions-reducer/README.md

 `type` `case`it should check for is `LOAD_ARTICLES`.
 If the `action type` is `loadArticles`, it should return a new copy of the `state` object and update the `entries` array with the `articles` payload from the `loadArticles` action creator.
 Be sure not to `mutate` state.
+Make the `articleReducer` the `default` export for this file.

 If you are successful with this your added could should be similar to this: